 - Schefflera (Umbrella Plant) – A good leafy choice with beautifully shaped leaves that provide lots of foliage cover.
 Not really sturdy enough for a chameleon to climb on though.

 - Dracaena – Like having a mini palm tree in the enclosure.
 They look good and can provide an ok place to hide behind but the bare trunk look of it never really captured my heart.

-Read more about what live plants to use for my chameleons in my article here.
+Read more about what live plants to use for pet chameleons in my article here.

 8. Substrate for chameleons